Gold Gains on Iran Talks Optimism With Fed Outlook in Focus | Stock Market News

 Listen to the Here’s Why podcast on Apple, Spotify or anywhere you listen.

-President Donald Trump will send US special envoy Steve Witkoff and Jared Kushner to Pakistan for talks with Araghchi this weekend, CNN reported, citing two administration officials.
+Special envoy Steve Witkoff and the president’s son-in-law Jared Kushner are set to depart Saturday for talks this weekend, White House Press Secretary Karoline Leavitt said in a Fox News interview on Friday.

+Iranian Foreign Minister Abbas Araghchi is also set to be in Pakistan but hasn’t publicly agreed to sit down with Trump’s representatives.
+No talks are slated to take place between US and Iranian officials during the foreign minister’s trip, semi-official Tasnim news agency reported earlier.

-Higher energy prices since the war began in late February have stoked concerns about persistently high price pressures, something that may prompt the Federal Reserve and its peers to keep interest rates elevated for longer or even raise them further.
+Higher energy prices since the war began in late February have stoked concerns about inflation, which may prompt the Federal Reserve and its peers to keep interest rates elevated for longer or even raise them further.
 That’s negative for non-yielding bullion.

 Bullion has traded in a tight range in recent weeks as traders navigate a steady stream of shifting headlines from the Middle East conflict.
 It’s still down about 10% since the war began in late February as investors initially sold the precious metal to raise cash in the early stage of the war.